Guideline for Pharmacological Management of Inflammatory Arthritis - Submissions due 30 April 2023

 Further information can be viewed at:

-This news item was issued on 15 March 2023 by Jill Smith, CEO of the Australasian Society of Clinical Immunology and Allergy (ASCIA).
-ASCIA is the peak professional body for clinical immunology and allergy in Australia and New Zealand.
+This news item was issued on 15 March 2023 by Jill Smith, CEO of ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand.